teiniker/teiniker-lectures-arduino/computer-architecture/introduction/CrashCourse-ComputerScience.md

 # Crash Course: Computer Science

+This is an excerpt from a series of YouTube videos on computer science:

 * [Electronic Computing](https://youtu.be/LN0ucKNX0hc)
 * [Boolean Logic & Logic Gates](https://youtu.be/gI-qXk7XojA)
 * [Representing Numbers and Letters with Binary](https://youtu.be/1GSjbWt0c9M)